Wisconsin’s Assets and Possibilities

 Loads of natural beauty, like the Great Lakes shoreline and the Driftless region.
 Amazing tourist sites, like the Dells.
 Sports teams with huge fan bases.
 Outdoor adventures in every season.

-Imagine quick and affordable trains connectiing them all.
+Imagine quick and affordable trains connecting them all.
 Imagine low-stress trips from southern Wisconsin to Chicago and the Twin Cities in an hour or two.

-Fast, frequent trains could pull Wisconsin together—and take it to the next level.
+Fast, frequent trains could pull Wisconsin together, and take the state to the next level.

 Milwaukee City Hall.
 Photo: Rick Harnish